The “Dark” Middle Ages

 It is therefore important to hold individuals and groups accountable for their actions, while also acknowledging that such actions do not reflect the beliefs and values of the majority within these communities.
 By working to prevent extremism and promote understanding and respect for diverse cultures and beliefs, we can create a safer and more inclusive world for all.

 Throughout history, religious zealots have actively destroyed documents, art, and other cultural artifacts they deemed a threat to their made up beliefs.
 Yes, not all, and yes, not all the time.
 However, when a bad person with a match destroys something, it’s gone forever.
 There is no bringing it back.
-It only takes a few bad people, mostly men, to destroy history, create propaganda, and cause tremendous harm.
+It only takes a few bad people to destroy history, create propaganda, and cause tremendous harm.

 It is crucial to acknowledge that, throughout history, religious zealots driven by dogma have committed crimes against humanity.
 To address this issue, we must work collectively to hold extremists of all kinds accountable and prevent them from causing harm.
 In doing so, we should evaluate each act of hate and violence individually, avoiding false equivalencies and ensuring a fair assessment of these incidents.